ChatGPTfirewall/.github/profile/README.md

-# ChatGPTfirewall - Your pal to cost-efficiently and securely chat with arbitrarily large documents
+# ChatGPT Firewall - Your pal to cost-efficiently and securely chat with arbitrarily large documents

 Welcome to ChatGPTfirewall, a versatile prompt firewall designed specifically for ChatGPT and related LLM models.
 This tool enables you to engage in secure and cost-effective conversations while safeguarding sensitive data and files.